Weissfeuer/DistanceLeveledMonsters/README.md

 ```
 Commands:

 /DistanceLevel                        show current monster scaling in your area
+/DistanceLevel [X-Coord] [Y-Coord]    show current monster scaling at the coordinates
 ```